-- Directly involves moving people or goods by airplane, barge, bus, ship, train, or truck: and - Regularly requires you to travel away from home and, during any single trip, usually involves travel to areas eligible for different standard meal allowance rates.
+- Directly involves moving people or goods by airplane, barge, bus, ship, train, or truck; and - Regularly requires you to travel away from home and, during any single trip, usually involves travel to areas eligible for different standard meal allowance rates.

-If this applies, you can claim a standard meal allowance of \$69 a day (\$74 for travel outside the continental United States) for travel in 2022.
+If this applies, you can claim a standard meal allowance of \$69 per day (\$74 for travel outside the continental United States) for travel through September 30, 2024.
+Afterwards, it increased to \$80 per day (\$86 for travel outside the continental United States).